Flicks

 5.

-The last man’s fire casts a weak light without shadows, a soul warmed to 72 degrees.
-Narrowed by facticity, its pinhole beam can only grow a bit stronger by phase-locking with others into a higher-amplitude saṅkhāra — an idol.
-Whether it’s a strong group or individual, the cosmos doesn’t care because dikē gets served for entropy either way.
-Blazing brightly is rewarded.
-Idols — all of them parasites — grow strong on the last man’s happiness.
-Eventually the universe will demand better.
+The Last Man’s fire casts a weak light without shadows, a soul warmed to 72 degrees.
+Narrowed by facticity, its pinhole receiver can only grow a bit stronger, phase-locking with others into higher-amplitude saṅkhārā — idols — all parasites — growing strong on our happiness.
+Eventually the universe demands better.

 6.